Supported from Clip Studio Paint Ver. 1.10.5

 ⑦ Intensity of blur: You can configure this when setting [Mix ground color] to “Running color”.

-⑧ Mixing rate of the sub drawing color : Mix the color of the main drawing color and the sub drawing color.
-The closer to 0, the closer it is to the main color and closer to 100, the closer it is to the sub color.
+Mixing rate of the sub drawing color : You can blend the main drawing color and sub drawing color.
+The closer the value is to 0, the closer it leans to the main color, and the closer to 100 it is, the closer it leans to the sub color.

 Apply anti-aliasing to the brush tip image.

 Brush Shape

 ① Register to presets : Register the current brush to the presets.

 ② Apply brush shape: Select and apply a brush shape from the presets.